 Laodicea, located at the junction of several important trade routes, is 77 kilometers (48 miles) from Philadelphia (Alasehir) and 155 kilometers (96 miles) from Ephesus.
-A round trip visit to all the seven churches of Revelation would be 523 kilometers or 325 miles.
+A round trip visit to all the seven churches of Revelation, starting at Laodicea, would be 523 kilometers or 325 miles.

 The city, originally named Diospolis ('the city of Jupiter') and then Rhoas, was given the name Laodicea by King Antiochus II.
 The King, who named the city after his wife, rebuilt it and populated it with Syrians and Jews who migrated from Babylonia.